kartoza/docker-qgis-desktop/README.md

 	kartoza/qgis-desktop:latest
 xhost -
 ```
-The above is the content of run-qgis-in-docker.sh so you can just
+The above is the content of run-qgis-2.8.0-in-docker.sh so you can just
 ```
-./run-qgis-in-docker.sh
+./run-qgis-2.8.0-in-docker.sh
 ```

 Follow the instructions above to create a desktop shortcut.
 Then, when you